 When determining fault in medical malpractice claims, insurance adjusters will attempt to invalidate your claim.
 They may do this by proving that the doctor met the standard of care for the situation or that the patient failed to do something (like inform their doctor of an allergy or follow post-operative care instructions).

-Our Cleveland medical malpractice lawyers will evaluate your situation and the strength of your claim.
+Our Cleveland medical malpractice attorneys will evaluate your situation and the strength of your claim.
 They will pursue the optimal outcome so you can focus on recovering from injuries resulting from medical malpractice.

 Our team of medical malpractice lawyers has the experience and commitment to get to the truth of your case.
 We’ll help you understand your options and ensure you are ready for the potential complexities of the medical malpractice investigation and litigation process.
 For a free case evaluation, contact our Ohio medical malpractice attorneys at 1-800-411-PAIN or connect with us online.